CPA Ethics Exam: Complete Guide [2025]

 • Give yourself enough time to take the exam without feeling rushed.

-• I like to read each question twice to make sure they aren’t “trick” questions.
+• I like to read each question twice before to make sure it isn’t a “trick” question.

-• Have your study materials handy!
+• Have your digital study materials open in another window!
 It’s an open-book exam, so you can look up answers if needed.

 4. Submit your answers